inqlik/inqlik.github.io/_posts/2014-01-25-dynamic-number-formatting-in-chart-expressions.markdown

     Sum(Sales)

-Now you pre-formate your expression with (for example)
+On `Number` tab your `Number Format Settings` set to default value - `Expression default`.
+You pre-formate your expression with (for example)

     Money(Sum(Sales),'$# ##0,00;-$# ##0,00')